Incredibles Logo

 Incredibles Logo History

-The development team has created a whole world where everything is thought out to the smallest detail.
+The development team has created a world where everything is thought out to the smallest detail.
 They designed a space ideal for living, reproduced each character’s appearance with anatomical precision, and detailed the skin and hair.
-But the most amazing thing is that before filming Incredibles, many of them had never had to deal with 3D graphics.
-Not long before that, some of the designers and artists were working on a 2D cartoon – The Iron Giant.
-Both projects’ authors are the same person – animator, screenwriter, and director Phillip Bradley Bird.
-At first, he made an unsuccessful debut with The Iron Giant but was later rehabilitated when Pixar signed him a contract to create several animated films.
+But the most amazing thing is that many had never dealt with 3D graphics before filming Incredibles.
+Not long before that, some designers and artists were working on a 2D cartoon, The Iron Giant.
+Both projects’ authors are the same person, animator, screenwriter, and director Phillip Bradley Bird.
+At first, he made an unsuccessful debut with The Iron Giant, but was later rehabilitated when Pixar signed him to create several animated films.

-The Bird had the idea for Incredibles for a long time – back in 1993.
+The Bird had the idea for Incredibles back in 1993.
 He wrote the script before collaborating with Pixar, so he didn’t initially adapt it for 3D animation.
-So it turned out to be one of the most difficult jobs for the studio, which used to avoid human characters.
-Bird’s team also did not know how to bring people to life using computer graphics: they were used to 2D and had never dealt with 3D programs.
-And Bird did not want to compromise and was against taking something out of his story.
-He asked Pixar’s creative executives to identify the most disaffected and disaffected designers who had failed to reach their potential and allowed them to bring their crazy ideas to life.
+So, it turned out to be one of the most difficult jobs for the studio, since it had avoided human characters.
+Bird’s team also did not know how to bring people to life with computer graphics; they were used to 2D and had never worked with 3D programs.
+And Bird did not want to compromise and was opposed to taking anything out of his story.
+He asked Pixar’s creative executives to identify the most disaffected and underperforming designers and to let them bring their crazy ideas to life.

 What is Incredibles?

-Incredibles is an animated film by Pixar Animation Studios, inspired by spy thrillers and retro comics of the 1960s.
+Incredibles is an animated film by Pixar Animation Studios, inspired by 1960s spy thrillers and retro comics.
 It was released in 2004 by Walt Disney Pictures.
 Four years later, its sequel, Incredibles 2, was released.
-The original plot reveals the story of a family forced to hide their superpowers and pretend to be ordinary people.
+The original plot follows a family forced to hide their superpowers and pretend to be ordinary people.
 But circumstances lead them to save the world.

 Font and Colors